Updated On

 Drenching the Mound

 Ants construct their mounds to deal with large amounts of water.
-This is why flooding an ant hill with a garden hose rarely (if ever) eliminates the colony.
+This is why flooding an ant hill with a garden hose rarely — if ever — eliminates the colony.
 However, a technique called “drenching the mound” uses water to carry potent insecticides into the mound.
-By mixing an insecticide with water, it can be forcibly pumped into a mound – drenching the entire colony and the soil around it.
+By mixing an insecticide with water, you can forcibly pump it into a mound — drenching the entire colony and the soil around it.

 This method works particularly well in moist soils that will readily take in water and spread it through the colony.
-Dry soils must be irrigated first to prepare them for an insecticide.
-Keep in mind that only specially formulated insecticides work as a drench, you can’t simply mix any chemical with water and dump it into a mound.
+You must irrigate dry soils first to prepare them for insecticides.
+Keep in mind that only specially formulated insecticides work as a drench.
+You can’t simply mix any chemical with water and dump it into a mound.

 Boiling Water Method

-Believe it or not, there is an “all natural” method to ant control that is fairly simple to carry out (though it does have a lower success rate than insecticides).
-Ants are arthropods.
-Like lobsters and crabs, they don’t survive long in boiling water.
-In order to eliminate an entire ant colony, you’ll need 3 or more gallons of boiling water.
+You can use an ‘all natural’ method to control ants that is fairly simple to carry out — though it has a lower success rate than insecticides.
+Ants are arthropods and like lobsters and crabs, they don’t survive long in boiling water.
+To eliminate an entire ant colony, you’ll need three or more gallons of boiling water.

 Today’s Homeowner Tips

-If you are dealing with aggressive fire ants, be sure to wear protective clothing and try to be as quick as possible.
+If you are dealing with aggressive fire ants, be sure to wear protective clothing and be as quick as possible.
 If the queen is not too deep, this method can work well.
-You should be able to check on the colony a day or so after the treatment to see if it was a success!
+Check on the colony a day or so after the treatment to see if it was a success.

-Note that this method does have its dangers and I would not recommend it.
-Transporting 3 gallons of boiling water and pouring it in a controlled manner without spilling on yourself or burning yourself in the process is a heavy task.
+Be aware that this method does have its dangers and I would not recommend it.
+Transporting three gallons of boiling water and pouring it in a controlled manner without spilling on yourself or burning yourself in the process is a heavy task.

 Technically, yes.
-In certain concentrations, both bleach and vinegar can technically kill ants.
+In certain concentrations, both bleach and vinegar can kill ants.
 Ignited gasoline will certainly kill an ant.
-But, bleach will permanently kill all the vegetation in an area, vinegar will acidify the soil, and gasoline treatments will almost certainly lead to burns and explosions that will cause serious physical and property damage.
-So, these methods are definitely not advised.
+Bleach will permanently kill all the vegetation in an area.
+Vinegar will acidify the soil, and gasoline treatments will almost certainly lead to burns and explosions that will cause serious physical and property damage.
+So, I do not recommend these methods.

-As a side-note, entomologists study ant hills by pouring plaster, concrete, or even molten-aluminum into the anthill.
-As any of these structures hardens, it becomes a perfect replica of the tunnels the ants have built.
-While this is typically done after the ants have left the colony to avoid killing ants, some people in areas with invasive fire ants have turned it into a form of ant control that doubles as art!
+As a side-note, entomologists study ant hills by pouring plaster, concrete, or even molten aluminum into the anthill.
+As the structure hardens, it becomes a perfect replica of the tunnels the ants have built.
+While this is typically done after the ants have left the colony to avoid killing ants, some people in areas with invasive fire ants have turned it into a form of ant control that doubles as art.

 Get Free Pest Control Estimates